 Connecting to Linux workstations with RDP

-Anyone with access to a CSL managed Linux computer can connect remotely using an RDP (Remote Desktop Protocol) client.
+Anyone with authorized access to a CSL managed Linux computer can connect remotely using an RDP (Remote Desktop Protocol) client.
 This protocol provides a graphical login environment which should largely mirror a session at the computer screen.

 All Windows and most Linux workstations will have an RDP client installed by default.
 On Windows, press the Windows key and search for:

 On Linux, Remmina is bundled with many desktop distributions.
 This may be invoked in the usual ways in the various desktop environments.

 RDP connection setup

 - Enter the name of the computer you wish to connect to or use:

 best-linux.cs.wisc.edu, the actual computer you are connected to is displayed at the top of the login window (e.g., royal-11.cs.wisc.edu)

 - Login with your CS username and password

 Note that you may encounter an error message regarding certificate verification.
 This is expected as the certificates being used are self-signed.

 Finally, please explicitly logout from your session rather than just closing the window.